mikemadisonweb/mikemadison-website/source/_posts/network-issues-simulation.md

 To tell the truth we tend to forget about poor network conditions which could lead to various quirks in your application's behavior and the reason is simple.
 The internet connection in the office is blazingly fast for you, your QA department colleagues and your management.
 Maybe sometimes you are checking your application from home, where you also have a fiber connection but have you ever tested it from the basement of the building located on the outskirts of the city, in the middle of the forest or on the top of the mountain?
 Well, whether you like it or not, your users would use your application from such places.
 This problem gains more and more relevance as the users prefer their smartphones over desktops.

 The first part of the article the types and the root causes of the network issues would be described in great detail, but if you are looking for practical guidance feel free to skip to the next section straight away, where a number of open-source software solutions for different platforms would be provided.
-In the last part, a demo application would be used to check one of these tools in action.

 ## Network performance metrics
 Even if you are already familiar with the terms that are used as network performance metrics, it still could be nice to revive and refresh your memory.
 Let's cover the most significant terms one by one.